opnfv/functest/docs/devguide/index.rst

 You must declare your test case in one of the category (tier).

-If you are integrating test suites from a feature project, the category must be features.
+If you are integrating test suites from a feature project, the default category is **features**.

 exec_test.sh